rhiaro/questforbrothers/index.md

 "Not so many as there used to be," is all Tunn said.
 Tug heard him turn away, grapped his attention fading.
 Eventually she felt Liali's breathing slow into a gentle purr as the girl fell asleep on her chest.

+Tug felt her gently.
+She was a slight thing, with tight wiry curls that stuck out about a palm's width from her head.
+Eventually Tug's breathing fell into synchronisation and she, too, slept.

+Time passed, uncounted.
+Tug became weaker.
+Occasionally someone put a hard cracker in her hand, or a cup of water to her lips.
+But not often enough.
+Every few days, supplies were passed through a panel overhead.
+Whoever was closet took them, and they were passed around among the group.
+Everyone ate and drank sparingly, and made sure the youngest and sickest were seen to.
+There was nothing else to do, but to look out for each other.
+First Tug's hope of seeing her brother again began to fade, and then her memory of him too.
+Liali would sing sometimes, and sleep the rest of the time.
+Tug got used to the constant sway, and the rush of waves on every side.

+One thing she never was was cold.
+The bodies pressed together in such a small space generated and retained the heat.
+Tug was used to snow and ice, and already wore layers enough for working outside in Pah.
+Liali shivered though, and Tug wrapped her in her own coat and scarf as best she could.

+The sea water that hit the back of her neck was cold though.
+It doused her shoulders, soaking her hair and back through in seconds, taking her breath away.
+Voices around her rose to hubbub.
+Liali screamed, and even that was musical.
+The floor beneath them was rocking, lurching, bucking like never before.
+Tug threw a hand out for balance but where she expected to feel a wooden plank was just water.
+She had never in her life been immersed in liquid ice.
+It was gathered around her legs, up to her waist.
+She tried to stand, but the vessel threw her.
+All she could grap was panic around her, panic and wetness.
+The ship gave an almighty wrenching cry, as if it was being ripped apart.
+Salt water filled her nose and throat.
+Something grabbed her legs and pulled her at speed, but there was nothing there, only water.
+The next minutes, or perhaps eternity, she was flying.
+Like she flew when she was on her board or skis down the sides of the drifts near Feyi-pn na Shep hebinasawa.
+Like she flew with Amalq on on the sled as they soared downhill towards Pah.
+Freezing air or freezing water rushed by her, what was the difference?
+She would have laughed if there was air in her lungs.
+She was flying over Issa, then over the sea, the whole world stretched out before her.
+The world was ice.
+Durk was in the distance, a tiny speck, always in the distance.
+She flew after him.

+The sun caressed the back of her head and neck with an intensity Tug had never felt before.
+There was a pressure on her face, her forehead, nose and lips, that she couldn't place.
+She tried to grap what it was and just found a solid endless presence.
+She moved her hand to her face but could not make contact.
+Her stomach boiled up and ejected its contents through her mouth.
+She managed to roll onto her side, coughing, and realised that the solid presence on her face had been the ground.
+She moved her hands around.
+It was like snow, but not cold.
+Gritty and damp and clumpy, but different.
+She threw up again.
+Water lapped at her feet and she instinctively pulled them away.
+She sat up and rubbed her face, smearing wet sand around.
+Her mouth was dry, her tongue swollen, and acid burned the back of her throat.
+She grapped around.
+There were people somewhere.
+Approaching, but not close.
+Not people she recognised.

+The sun was high.
+It's heat pressed down.
+Tug was sweating and shivering at the same time.
+She retched again, then dragged her sodden body further away from the encroaching waves.
+She could not stand.
+She took deep, shaking breaths.
+The air was sweet in her parched mouth.
+She could smell the sea, but other things too, earthy things.
+She tried to relax and grap her surroundings.
+In front of her, the endless ocean.
+To either side, a beach stretched out.
+Behind her the sand turned to pebbles, and then to bigger slabs of rock.
+There was something on the rocks, something out of place.
+She crawled towards it.
+Some of the stones were sharp and cutting, but her hands were numb.

+Tug let out a small cry as she grapped what the something was.
+The lifeless wet mound was Liali.
+Tug rolled her over, touched her face and chest, but she knew already there was nothing she could do.
+She turned away and threw up on the rocks.
+The only thing in her stomach was salt water, a seemingly endless supply.

+She lay back, felt the sun on her face, and remembered Liali's song.

+The people who had been approaching finally arrived.
+Their voices were like Liali's, but at different pitches.
+Their words babbled all around Tug.
+She felt their hands on her and let them do as they would.
+She was lifted and carried.
+She grapped Liali's body nearby; they were bringing her as well.

 ## Jackann (and his entourage)

 The woman, whose name they never asked, packed food for Atta and Dipa and handed Jackann a purse of coins that weighed more than he cared to think about.
 She also gave them their onward journey instructions, and sent them to a discrete guesthouse across the city to spend the night.